rendrjs/rendr/examples/05_requirejs/README.md

 ## Assets

 In this example we use [Grunt](https://github.com/gruntjs/grunt) to manage asset compilation.
-We compile JavaScripts using [Stitch](https://github.com/sstephenson/stitch) and stylesheets using [Stylus](https://github.com/learnboost/stylus).
+We compile stylesheets using [Stylus](https://github.com/learnboost/stylus).
 Check out `Gruntfile.js` in the root directory of this repo for details.

 ## License